netsensei/Rum/README.md

 Installation
 ------------

-* Download and put the rum installation base in a your .drush folder, or clone the repository from Github:
+* Clone the stable release of Rum in your .drush folder:

 		cd .drush
-		git clone git://github.com/netsensei/Rum.git
+		git clone -b 1.x git://github.com/netsensei/Rum.git

 On Mac OS X, you'll find your .drush folder at /Users/<code>username</code>/

 * Open up your command line tool and run